lokesh1729/lokesh1729-com-gatsby/content/posts/2021-05-15-my-learnings-from-coding-interviews.md

    3. Once you understand it, try writing the solution without taking help/hints.
 This is the time which tells you whether you have understood the solution correctly.
 3. **Revise the leetcode problems**

    It happens to all of us that you solve a problem today and after few days you try to solve it again, but not able to.
 You get upset and lose the motivation.
 Remember, it happens to everyone and it is quite common.
-The only way to get confident is practice.
+The only way to become confident is practice.
 Nothing beats practice.
 The more you practice the more you understand.
 Prepare a excel sheet of problems that you are afraid of and revisit them often.
 4. **Interview is a race between you and time**

    Interviewer gives you a question and the timer starts.
 You need to solve it in the stipulated time.
 Let's see what you can do to pass the interview.